dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

+- We will do roundtable introductions and a review of course objectives.
+- Guest speakers this semester: Diane Gray (CentrePort), Mariette Mulaire (WTC Winnipeg), Barry Rempel (WAA), Greg Dandewich (Economic Development Winnipeg)
 - Where to go for information:
     - Check "The Important Stuff" folder on Nexus.
     - The "Readings and Resources" Google Spreadsheet tells you pretty much what and when you need to be reading.
 Students registered in the course will be expected to volunteer to present these readings.
 If you wish to volunteer, [go to the Google spreadsheet](https://docs.google.com/spreadsheets/d/1ReG39yWJv5-_fNC0bEEAHVCr825dX3QoiEOxM7E6RSs/edit?usp=sharing).
 Remember, volunteering/presenting goes toward your contribution grade.